Driving licence in the United Kingdom: Post-Brexit arrangements

 The UK and Ireland have signed a bilateral agreement, allowing those holding a UK driving licence and living in Ireland to continue to be able to swap it for an Irish licence after the Brexit transition period ended on 31 December 2020.

 The UK and Norway have agreed to continue existing arrangements on mutual recognition of driving licences after Brexit.

+EU and EEA licences can be used in the UK.